The Apocalypse Chapters

 It’s always raining in horror stories.
 But what about days that are dry and cloudy, the wind soft, the scent of flowers from the surrounding meadows strong in the air, the streets of the small village empty while shadows pool across the cobbled streets.
 Imagine this, because that is how this story begins.
 He wasn’t a butcher.
 He was a librarian.
 Why the hell was he holed up in a butchery?
 Oh, maybe because heading over there to buy the wife something nice for dinner sounded like a pretty cool thing to do.
 He didn’t even get to buy the damn meat.
 That was two weeks ago.
 Charles Darbonne brought the meat cleaver down and halved the severed leg.

 See, when the power went out, so did the meat.
 Most of it had turned green already, but Charles was a clever man.
 Charles didn’t want to attract the attention of the dead outside, so he had to eat the flesh raw.
 That was ok.
 It was better to just wait this whole thing out, despite being in an unpleasant situation, but sooner or later everything would return to normal.
 Come on, that was just sense, he thought.
 He sat on the tiled floor and chewed the meat, all the while trying to put the sounds coming from the cooler out of his mind.
 He couldn’t do it.
 The wailing grew louder.
 Goddamnit.
 You’re going to attract the dead, you idiot.
-Charles Darbonne stood up and opened the cooler door and when he did he released a smell that was so noisome, so fetid, that one couldn’t help but gag.
+Charles Darbonne stood up and opened the cooler door and when he did he released a smell that was so noisome, so foetid, that one couldn’t help but gag.
 He looked down at a man whom was tied up in the corner.
 A gag had been tied around his mouth, but it had slipped past his chin.
-Charles knelt down so he could look at Hugh Graham in the eyes.
+Charles knelt down so he was eye-to-eye with Hugh.

 ‘Hey, bud.
 Sorry about all this.
 Here, you should eat something.
 You’re not looking too good, and right now we need each other more than ever.’